miguelmota/node-twitter-alarm/README.md

 # Twitter Alarm

-Using the [ntwitter](https://github.com/AvianFlu/ntwitter) streaming twitter client to listen for tweets matching keywords and play a notification sound.
+Using the [ntwitter](https://github.com/AvianFlu/ntwitter) streaming twitter client to listen for tweets matching keywords and play a notification sound when it comes in.

 ## Install